“If I were to make a hospital, I would put paintings in all the rooms … the arts have an influence on health.” — Henri Labrouste, French Architect.

 Through its programs and volunteers, Art à la Carte connects patients to a life without illness; to their passions, their memories, and most importantly to themselves.
 They do so by offering patients a choice of images for their walls; transforming their sterile hospital walls and bringing in the healing powers of art.
 Art à la Carte also provides guided art activities for patients recovering from a stroke; brain injuries; and dementia.

-Founder Debbie Bahlin established Art à la Carte in 1994 as a tribute to her cherished friend, Peggy Hronek.
+Founder Debbie Baylin established Art à la Carte in 1994 as a tribute to her cherished friend, Peggy Hronek.
 Debbie initiated the program with a selection of 75 posters, donated by museums and galleries such as The National Gallery of Canada and the Smithsonian Institute.
 Today this same collection has grown to include 450 canvas-mounted reproductions and giclées.
 Each selection reflects the styles and subjects most frequently requested by patients and their visitors.
 In teams of two, volunteers bring an assortment of wildlife, landscape, humour, pet and fine art canvasses to patients’ rooms on a weekly basis.
 Patients or their visitors then make a selection.

 All in all, we believe we have found ourselves a beautiful match between Bernhard Cociancig’s work and Art à la Carte as the beneficiary of 100% of the proceeds of renting and/or selling “Waves“.
 Interested?
 You can contact us for an indication of the price and/or a viewing “Waves” at our gallery in Bragg Creek.

 Not in the market for Bernhard’s artwork?
 You can still help Art à la Carte spread the healing powers of art.
 We invite you to visit Art à la Carte’s website as it has the options to donate right there for you.
-The link takes you straight to the donation page.
-But take some time to explore their website.
+This link takes you straight to the donation page.
+But do take some time to explore their website.
 So many inspiring stories about how art has the ability to change lives.
 You will be glad you did!